 • Diabetes (a major cause of heart attacks): The primary treatment for diabetes or pre-diabetes is lifestyle changes that include just about everything that helps to reduce inflammation: an anti-inflammatory diet (loaded with plants and restricting mammal meat, sugar-added foods and fried foods, and all drinks with sugar), exercise, and avoidance of smoke and alcohol.

 • Clotting: Anticoagulants such as heparin or warfarin reduce clotting.
-Antiplatelet drugs, such as aspirin, help to prevent blood cells called platelets from clumping together to form clots.
+Antiplatelet drugs, such as aspirin or clopidogrel, help to prevent blood cells called platelets from clumping together to form clots.
 Caution: Be aware that all of these drugs will cause bleeding with the slightest trauma.

 • A high resting heart rate (over 70 beats per minute): This is a sign of a weak heart that can be treated with an anti-inflammatory lifestyle, medication, and a program of supervised and controlled exercise